OluchiTheAnalyst/ngipkgs/doc/RFC_XR_Fragments.md

 XR Fragments allows us to better use existing metadata inside 3D scene(files), by connecting it to proven technologies like [URI Fragments](https://en.wikipedia.org/wiki/URI_fragment).<br>
 XR Fragments views spatial webs thru the lens of 3D scene URI's, rather than thru code(frameworks) or protocol-specific browsers (webbrowser e.g.).

+> XR Fragments is a <b>Meta scene format</b> which leverages heuristic rules derived from any 3D scene or well-established 3D file formats, to extract meaningful features from scene hierarchies.<br>
+These heuristics, enable features that are both meaningful and consistent across different scene representations, allowing <b>higher interop</b> between fileformats, 3D editors, viewers and game-engines.

 > Almost every idea in this document is demonstrated at [https://xrfragment.org](https://xrfragment.org)

 {mainmatter}